jeudi 4 juin 2026

 25' : Matthaüs with a traumtor (!), opens the score for Germany.

-36' : Nakamura crosses the ball to Okazaki... it's no cleared well enoug by Förster...
-Kagawa follows and pass it to Honda who arrived from the right... goal Japan !
+36' : Nakamura crosses the ball to Okazaki... it's not cleared well enough by Förster...
+Kagawa follows and passes it to Honda who arrived from the right... goal Japan !

 74' : Breitner finds G. Müller in the penalty area for one of his rare incursions and the centre forward transforms this gift in a goal in no time.